 It depends upon the hosting company and the plan you have chosen.
 According to our experience, if you choose a good shared hosting plan from the right web hosting company, it will handle up to 3000-5000 visitors/day.

-There are many alternatives to a shared hosting like Cloud hosting, VPS hosting, dedicated server.
+There are many alternatives to shared hosting like Cloud hosting, VPS hosting, dedicated server.
 You need to consider the following points before you move your site from shared hosting to other hosting solutions.

 1. High Traffic: If your site traffic level exceeds the limit of the shared hosting resources, then you have to move your site from shared hosting to another hosting.
 It is better to contact the supporting team of your hosting provider.
 They will help you to choose the next hosting plan according to your website needs.

 2. Website Loading Speed: Another important factor is the website loading speed.
 Shared hosting is much slower than other hosting solutions.
-If you find your site loading speed is slow, it is better to move another hosting.
+If you find your site loading speed is slow, it is better to move to another hosting.

 2. Security Issue: In shared hosting, you may get a security issue as server resources are shared among multiple websites.
 However, it is very rare.
 In case, if you find any security issue in your site, it is better to move your site to better hosting solutions (VPS hosting, dedicated server, cloud hosting).